Hangin' with Mr. Cooper: Syndication

 Hangin' with Mr. Cooper went into off-network broadcast syndication (via Telepictures Distribution and Warner Bros.
 Domestic Television Distribution) in the fall of 1996, where it lasted until the fall of 2000 (airing until the fall of 1999 in some markets).
 From July 2008 to January 2009 it aired on ION Television as part of the network's Laugh Attack hour of American sitcoms, initially running from 5-6PM/ET, then moved an hour later (switching time slots with The Steve Harvey Show).

-The series has also aired on cable network TNN from 2000–2002, on Nickelodeon’s teen-oriented television programming block, TEENick from 2001 to 2003, and on TV One from 2006 to 2008.
+The series has also aired on cable network TNN from 2000 to 2002, on Nickelodeon’s teen-oriented television programming block, TEENick from 2001 to 2003, and on TV One from 2006 to 2008.
 The sitcom was picked up by Nick at Nite on January 13, 2014, to September 28 of the same year during the 6:00AM–7:00AM morning line-up.
 That same year, it aired on the Nick Jr. channel as part of their former nightly block NickMom, when it aired from October 15, 2014, to April 11, 2015.
 It also aired on TruTV for a short period in 2022, alongside Step by Step, another TGIF series.

 On September 29, 2017, Hulu acquired the streaming rights to Hangin' with Mr. Cooper along with fellow Warner Bros.
 TV properties Family Matters, Full House, Perfect Strangers and Step by Step in addition to Disney-ABC TV properties Boy Meets World, Dinosaurs and Home Improvement.

 On November 1, 2021, Hangin' with Mr. Cooper began streaming on HBO Max after its streaming rights expired from Hulu.

+On May 4, 2026, the series made its debut on Cozi TV, airing weekday mornings at 10:00AM ET.

 Home media

-On August 2, 2016, Warner Bros. released Hangin' with Mr. Cooper- The Complete First Season on DVD via their Warner Archive Collection burn-on-demand service.
+On August 2, 2016, Warner Bros. released Hangin' with Mr. Cooper: The Complete First Season on DVD via their Warner Archive Collection burn-on-demand service.
 The second season was released on March 5, 2019, via WBShop.com.